liennie/code-and-chill/data/md/page/contact.md

 # Contact

 We’d love to hear from you!
-Whether you have questions, feedback, or found a bug, here’s how you can reach us:
+Whether you have *questions*, *feedback*, or found a *bug*, here’s how you can reach us:

 ## Discord